vormkracht10/php-uploadcare-transformations/README.md

 ```

 #### Basic color adjustments
-The :value parameter controls the strength of any applied adjustment.
-Ranges of the :value parameter differ between operations.
+The value parameter controls the strength of any applied adjustment.
+Ranges of the value parameter differ between operations.
 There also is a zero point for each operation — the value producing outputs equal to original images.

+Adjustment (color) must be one of the following values: `brightness`, `exposure`, `contrast`, `saturation`, `gamma`, `vibrance`, `warmth`.

 For a complete overview of allowed values based upon the chosen adjustment, take a look at the [Uploadcare Documentation](https://uploadcare.com/docs/transformations/image/colors/#image-colors-operations).

-Adjustment (color) must be one of the following values: `brightness`, `exposure`, `contrast`, `saturation`, `gamma`, `vibrance`, `warmth`.

 ```php
 $url = $transformation->adjust('brightness', 50)->getUrl();